What Is Scalp Psoriasis?

 If you’ve ruled out the first two by using an anti-dandruff shampoo or a seborrheic dermatitis shampoo, then it could be psoriasis.

-Scalp psoriasis is a somewhat rare genetic condition that affects around 3% of the world’s population.
+Scalp psoriasis is a somewhat rare genetic condition and a severe scalp condition that affects around 3% of the world’s population.

 Some symptoms are similar to dandruff – as the body’s skin cells increase the rate of shedding, a build-up of flakes may be confused with dandruff.